tulasidamarla/spring-jpa-hibernate/spring-mvc-jpa-projections-demo/README.md

 Projections
 -----------
-Projection is a greate way to present objects to UI.
+Projection is a great way to present objects to UI.

 Using Projections we can select the fields that are required and create an object out of the fields.<br> Using projections complex joins can be done and the results are used to create projection objects.<br>